marcoverpas/Six_lectures_on_sfc_models/README.md

 ```

-Model EMP has been developed by reclassifying Eurostat data for Italy (1995-2021) in such a way to fit Model PC equations.
-Unlike previous models, EMP has been coded using a specific package for R ([Bimets](https://cran.r-project.org/web/packages/bimets/index.html)).
-The model is structured in 5 different files:
+Model EMP has been developed by reclassifying Eurostat data for Italy (1995-2021) to align with Model PC equations.
+In contrast to previous models, EMP has been coded using a dedicated R package ([Bimets](https://cran.r-project.org/web/packages/bimets/index.html)).
+The model code is organised into five different files:

 - [EMP_model.R](https://github.com/marcoverpas/Six_lectures_on_sfc_models/blob/main/EMP_model.R) allows creating the system of difference equations, uploading the observed series, and estimating model coefficients.